 Grand Solar Minima – times of peace.
 Paperback Version available here

-In Part II, by narrating the history of the second millennium from the viewpoint of mass excitability, I intend to illustrate how the mass killings in Grand Maxima were largely conducted under totalitarian, but also collectivist and egalitarian regimes that promised liberation from oppression, appealing to group ideologies and violent mob rule.
+In Part II, by narrating the history of the second millennium from the viewpoint of mass excitability, I illustrate how the mass killings in Grand Maxima were largely conducted under totalitarian, but also collectivist and egalitarian regimes that promised liberation from oppression, appealing to group ideologies and violent mob rule.

-In the classification system of Usoskin et al, 2011, the Dalton Minimum is not considered as a complete Grand Minimum but rather as a separate state of the dynamo or an unsuccessful ‘attempt’ at reaching a Grand Minimum.[ii]
+In the classification system of Usoskin et al, 2011, the Dalton Minimum is not considered as a complete Grand Minimum but rather as a separate state of the dynamo or an unsuccessful ‘attempt’ at reaching a Grand Minimum.[iii]

 As Grand Maxima generally lead to agricultural success, they spur economic growth and population expansion, many great organized states and empires flourished in Grand Maxima.
-Thus, also some improvements in health and general well-being are perceived.
-This is reflected not only in population expansion but also, for instance in body height, people were taller in Grand Maxima of the past centuries.
+Thus, also some improvements in public health and general well-being are perceived.
+This is reflected not only in population expansion and increase in state’s powers (See Minoan Warm Period, Roman Warm Period, Medieval Climate Optimum, etc.),

 The limited social upheaval that we do find during Grand Solar Minimum are usually local peasant revolts as a direct result of competition for resources.
 Crop loss and economic strife have led to population reduction and the overthrow of local governments.